apache/camel-website/content/community/_index.md

 ## Support

-If you are experiencing problems using Camel there are several channels available to seek help from the community.
+If you are experiencing problems using Camel, there are several channels available to seek help from the community.
 <p>
 <a class="button dark" href="/community/support/">Read More</a>
 </p>